The Sundown Counties of Georgia

 These acts, mostly carried out in South Carolina, effectively dismantled the original KKK.

-However, in 1915, a former preacher from Alabama was inspired by the silent film Birth of a Nation.
-On Thanksgiving Day, 1915, he led a group of 15 men with a burning cross to Stone Mountain to commemorate the beginning of the new Klan.
+However, in 1915, a preacher from Alabama was inspired by the silent film Birth of a Nation.
+After watching the film, he led a group of 15 men with a burning cross to Stone Mountain to commemorate the beginning of the new Klan on Thanksgiving Day.
 He remained in charge of the new klan for eight years before being unseated by a new leader.

 Sadly, the Birth of a Nation was the first film ever shown in the White House, and when adjusted for inflation, it remains one of the highest-grossing films of all time.

 Many of the convicts were Freedmen who were incarcerated for minor crimes.
 In Georgia, there were felony and misdemeanor camps.
 Originally, many of the convict camps were chain gangs.
-In 1907, outrage at the practice of southern states' use of chain gangs morphed into different terminology.
+However, in 1907, outrage at the practice of southern states' use of chain gangs promoted states to into using different terminology.
 While county poor houses were largely eradicated as a result of the Social Security programs started in the 30s, the practice of using Convict Labor continued into the 60s.

 All of these practices were nothing in comparison to public lynchings that happened throughout the 19th and early decades of the 20th Century.
 Lynchings weren't restricted to the Southern states, although they led the field in sheer numbers.